TL;DR

 - Fitness & Nutrition Programmes: Discounts on gym memberships and access to nutrition advice.

 This proactive approach is something we at WeCovr are passionate about.
-We believe that supporting our customers' health journey goes beyond finding the right policy.
-That's why, in addition to our expert advice, we provide our customers with complimentary access to CalorieHero, our proprietary AI-powered calorie and nutrition tracking app.
+We believe that supporting our customers' health journey goes beyond finding a strong fit for your needs.
+That's why, in addition to our regulated guidance, we provide our customers with complimentary access to CalorieHero, our proprietary AI-powered calorie and nutrition tracking app.
 It's our way of investing in your long-term health, helping you build positive habits that not only improve your well-being but can also contribute to more favourable insurance premiums in the future.

 Protecting your insurability is as important as protecting your income.
 A healthy lifestyle, incorporating a balanced diet, regular physical activity, and adequate sleep, is your first line of defence.